plutov/packagemain/26-self-hosted-container-registry/README.md

 ## What is a Container Image?

 Before we talk about container registries, let's first understand what a container image is.
 In a nutshell a container image is a package that includes all of the files, libraries, and configurations to run a container.
-They are composed of [layers](https://docs.docker.com/get-started/docker-concepts/building-images/understanding-image-layers/).
-Each layer represents a set of file system changes that add, remove, or modify files.
+They are composed of [layers](https://docs.docker.com/get-started/docker-concepts/building-images/understanding-image-layers/) where each layer represents a set of file system changes that add, remove, or modify files.

 The most common way to create a container image is to use a `Dockerfile`.